 IZA Prize in Labor Economics

-Lawrence F. Katz (Harvard University) will receive the 2020 IZA Prize in Labor Economics for his 35 years of research documenting changes in earnings inequality and showing the role of the expansion of educational opportunity in increasing living standards.
+Lawrence F. Katz (Harvard University) was awarded the 2020 IZA Prize in Labor Economics for his 35 years of research documenting changes in earnings inequality and showing the role of the expansion of educational opportunity in increasing living standards.
 Worth 50,000 euros, the IZA Prize is regarded as the most prestigious science award in the field.
-It will be formally conferred during the EALE/SOLE/AASLE World Conference in Berlin on June 27, 2020.
+It was "virtually" conferred on January 4, 2021.

 According to the award statement, “Lawrence Katz is universally recognized in the world of economics as a remarkably imaginative and productive scholar, who combines profound economic research with an interest in current basic and specific issues of public policy.
 Most important, the same recognition is given to his decency in dealing with other economists, especially junior researchers.”
 More in the IZA Newsroom.